Farida Elashmawy, on how she impressed her colleagues on her first day on the job

 I can’t speak for the new campus, but the old one was special.
 Regardless how small it was, the staff made sure to provide us with everything we needed, starting from BBQ to Halloween parties.

-Why would you recommend studying at The Global American University, Schiller?
+Why would you recommend studying at Schiller International University, Schiller?

 For its diversity.
 Studying at Schiller helped me to explore other cultures and understand the world we are living in.
 I even got to meet a new friend, he’s Egyptian / American, but the crazy part is that his mother used to work with my grandfather!